 Preschool at The Apple Hill Academy

-For families in the Howell and Old Bridge areas, The Apple Hill Academy serves as a leader in local early childhood education.
+For families in the Howell and Freehold areas, The Apple Hill Academy serves as a leader in local early childhood education.
 Each of our teachers is solely focused on providing an enriching experience for your child in a safe, positive environment.
 Schedule a meeting with either of our early childhood education centers to see our state-of-the-art classrooms and get a chance to meet the dedicated teachers that will help to develop your child’s growing mind.